 If you can see the screen at a comfortable level and have a disability which impacts your finger movement, it’s a good idea to avoid the screen reader.
 Instead, we’d suggest focusing on read aloud, font size, and magnifier options instead.

 Your chosen screen reader will help you navigate your phone.
 Google Lens and Live Text meanwhile, ensure that you can engage with text in the physical world.

 Both Live Text and Google Lens allows text from photos and images saved from the Internet to be read by the device.
 The technology also makes it possible to copy and paste image text into another app.

 This means that if you need things like a restaurant menu, road sign or museum info board read aloud, you can.

 Live Text comes as part of iOS 15 for iPhone users.
 Google Lens can be found as part of the Google Photos app (iOS/ Android).

 Depending on which smartphone you have, it will probably be running on Android 11, but be sure to check if the new update is waiting for you in the software update section of your phone.

 If not already selected, we recommend that you switch to a three-button navigation bar.
 This places a tab switcher, home, and back button at the bottom of the screen.

+Selected areas are indicated by a coloured box.
 To scroll through menus or screens apply two fingers and swipe in your intended direction.
 If you want to pull down the notifications bar place two fingers near the top of the screen and then move the fingers down.

 When in a setting such as the tab switcher, you can close items by placing two fingers on the screen and swiping up.